Inventsable/CEP-base64-to-PNG/README.md

 },
 ```

-The logic itself and a few extras are contained in ./src/utils/convertBase64.js.
-Usage is easy:
+The logic itself and a few extras are contained in [./src/utils/convertBase64.js](https://github.com/Inventsable/CEP-base64-to-PNG/blob/master/src/utils/convertBase64.js).
+Usage is easy and code is annotated with JSDoc above the function for clarity on arguments:

 ```js
 // You must import/require the function: